jdevfullstack/github-stats-guide/README.md

 You can generate more stars by forking several repos and leaving a star to each fork.

-Take note, this is not the stars in GitHub when you leave a star to an external repo.
-This is the star that you received from your forked repos and original repos, your star to your own repo or forked repo is counted also.
+Take note, this is not the stars on GitHub when you leave a star to an external repo.
+This is the star that you received from your forked repos and original repos.

 So, say, you fork 1k repos and you have starred them by yourself, you will still have 1k stars and it's part of the computation.